 Creating An Introduction That Frames Your Paper

 Your introduction should let your professor know what to expect from your paper.
-As you create longer papers, you realize that your introduction does not have to be a single paragraph.
-Your introduction can include multiple paragraphs or even be multiple pages long.
-The important part of your introduction, though, is that it is concise as possible, and it gives your reader guidance on what they will encounter later in your paper.
+As you develop longer documents, you realize that your introduction does not have to be a single paragraph.
+Your introduction can include multiple paragraphs or pages long.
+The critical part of your introduction, though, is that it is as concise as possible, and it gives your reader guidance on what they will encounter later in your paper.

 Utilizing Headers In Your Paper

 If you have been reading my blog for a while, you know I love using headers in my writing.
 When you got to my blog, you knew what you were getting with this post.
 I did not cover everything in the introduction, but as you scrolled through my blog, you knew what each point would cover due to the headers that I used.
 Headers help my writing flow and help keep me on target while I am writing my blog posts.
 Using headers in your papers will help you stay on track while writing and help your professor understand the main points of your article.